MrPowers/redshift_copier/README.md

 The redshift_copier gem can be used to copy a single CSV file or a collection of files in S3 into Redshift.
 If you would like to move data from one Redshift cluster to another, see the [redshift_extractor gem](https://github.com/MrPowers/redshift_extractor/).

-## Copying a single file
+## Copying without a manifest file

-Here is how to use the redshift_copier gem to copy a single file.
+Here is how to use the redshift_copier gem to copy file(s) without a manifest file.

 ```ruby
 db_config = {